 A Unit of the Technical College System of Georgia Equal Opportunity Institution www.gptc.edu

 Tavarez Holston, Ed.D.
 President

 TDD: (404) 297-7769

-Georgia Piedmont Technical College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award associate degrees, diplomas, and technical certificates of credit.
+Georgia Piedmont Tech is accredited by the Southern Association of Colleges and Schools, Commission on Colleges to award Associate of Applied Science degrees, diplomas and technical certificates of credit.